yoavben/prefect-demo/README.md

 ## Deployments

-Now that we understand work pools as infrastructure templates, let's explain deployments and how they fit into this
-architecture:

-Deployments are configuration objects that connect your flow code to the execution infrastructure. shipping instructions" that tell Prefect:
+Deployments are configuration objects that connect your flow code to the execution infrastructure.
+Deployments tell Prefect:

 * What to run: Which specific flow and version
 * When to run it: Schedules, triggers, or manual execution
-* Where to find it: Location in flow storage (Git repo, S3 bucket, etc.)
+* Where to find it: Location in flow storage (Git repo, S3 bucket, Local File System, etc.)
 * How to run it: Which work pool to use for execution
 * With what settings: Parameters, environment variables, resource requirements